 What if we don't feel that connection or we don't know how to open up, or what if the women we're with doesn't allow it to happen, or doesn't know how to respond to a man after, or what if she isn't allowing his sex drive to be completely brought out.

-Or even worse yet what if he feels like she has not been completely satisfied and after the moment, while the drive has left, he no longer feels powerful but weak and unable to perform.
+Or even worse yet, what if the guy feels like she has not been completely satisfied and after the moment, while the drive has left, he no longer feels powerful, he begins to weak and unable to perform.